henrysky/astroNN_spectra_paper_figures/README.rst

 -   | `Datasets_Data_Reduction.ipynb`_
     | You should check out this notebook first as it describes how to reproduce the **exactly** same datasets used in the paper
 -   | `Inference_highSNR.ipynb`_
-    | It describes the inference process and result on spectra within SNR 100-200, also includes an isochrone plot.
+    | It describes the inference process and result on spectra within SNR 100-200, also includes an isochrone plot and jacobian analysis.
 -   | `Inference.ipynb`_
     | It describes the inference process and result on individual visit spectra which their combined counterpart SNR > 200.
 -   | `Open_Globular_Cluster_Benchmark.ipynb`_